Service

 Yard grading is one of the highest-value upgrades for homeowners dealing with pooling water, soggy lawns, or foundation moisture risk.
 We provide grading and drainage correction in Hamilton, Burlington, Oakville, Ancaster, Dundas, and nearby areas with a focus on positive slope away from structures.
 Many projects include French drains, swales, and coordinated upgrades with new sod installation or backyard renovation work.

 This content targets high-intent terms such as yard grading cost Ontario and drainage contractor Hamilton.
 By solving grade issues first, later hardscape projects like interlock patios and concrete driveways perform better and last longer.
-For area-specific service detail, see our Oakville and Hamilton pages.
+For area-specific service detail, see our Dundas yard grading page, Oakville, and Hamilton pages.

 Frequently Asked Questions